 Place the tenderloin inside the Steak Locker, directly on the stainless-steel shelf.
 Then set the temperature to 36 degrees and humidity to 68%.
 We recommend beginning the process with less humidity for the first two days then increase it to 70% on the third day.
 It’s good to have the myoglobin dry out on the exterior so that the pellicle forms but does not need to be too thick.
 That will only lead to removing more of the muscle than necessary.
-The tenderloin will be ready to remove from Steak Lockers dry age refrigerator on the 7th day.
+The tenderloin will be ready to remove from one of Steak Lockers dry age fridges on the 7th day.

 Tip 3: Butchering the dry aged tenderloin

 When butchering the tenderloin, begin by removing as thin a layer of the pellicle as possible.
 Then cut it in half and each half in half until you have an even number of evenly portioned steaks.

 Tip 4: Cooking dry aged tenderloin